Keystone School: AP performance

-In 2005, Keystone achieved the world's highest average test scores in its category in four different AP subject areas.
+In 2005, Keystone achieved the nation's highest average test scores in its category in four different AP subject areas.
 Over the past eleven years, between 55% and 80% of students' scores have been either fours or fives.
 All AP exams are graded on a one-to-five scale, with most colleges and universities offering credit for scores of or above a three.
 In May 2005, 100% of students between the tenth and twelfth grades who took the exams scored at least a three.
 Forty-five students from the classes of 2005 and 2006 were recognized as Advanced Placement scholars.
 Graduating class sizes are usually in the mid-30s.